Slater Koekkoek: International play

 Koekkoek first competed at the international stage at the 2011 World U-17 Hockey Challenge in helping Canada Ontario claim the gold medal.

 Koekkoek represented the Canadian under-18 national team at the 2011 IIHF World U18 Championships, where he had two points in seven games and helped Canada win bronze medals.
 In the 2011 Ivan Hlinka Memorial Tournament, Koekkoek served as an alternate captain, where he led Canada to the gold medal with his defensive scoring with five points in five games.

+Personal life

+Koekkoek is married to Santana Campanale Koekkoek who is the director of sales and marketing with Campanale Homes which was co-founded by her father and uncles in 1979.
+During his hiatus from hockey in June 2023, he established FFYLwork (pronounced "fulfill work"), a staffing company that connects employees seeking casual, flexible shifts with companies.